The Best of Enemies (2019 film)

 The Best of Enemies is a 2019 American drama film directed and written by Robin Bissell in his feature debut.
-It is based on the book The Best of Enemies: Race and Redemption in the New South by Osha Gray Davidson, which focuses on the rivalry between civil rights activist Ann Atwater and Ku Klux Klan leader C. P. Ellis.
+It is based on the 1996 book The Best of Enemies: Race and Redemption in the New South by Osha Gray Davidson, which focuses on the rivalry between civil rights activist Ann Atwater and Ku Klux Klan leader C. P. Ellis.
 The film stars Taraji P. Henson, Sam Rockwell, Babou Ceesay, Anne Heche, Wes Bentley, Bruce McGill, John Gallagher Jr., and Nick Searcy.
 It was released in the United States on April 5, 2019, by STX Entertainment.

 Plot

 In 1971 in Durham, North Carolina, Ann Atwater tries to get better housing conditions for poor black people, and is ignored by the all-white judge panel.
-C.P. is the president of the KKK, and cares for his children.
-Ann's daughter's school catches on fire, and C.P. is afraid that the black children will come to the white schools.
+Ann's daughter's school catches on fire, causing local Ku Klux Klan president C. P. Ellis to fear that the black children will come to the white schools.
 Bill Riddick sets up a meeting with them both, to arrange charrettes to discuss segregation and other issues.

-At first both refuse, as they hate each other, but then they are convinced.
-C.P. is a proud racist and refuses to sit with Bill and Ann, since they are black and he is white.
+Both refuse at first as they hate each other, but are convinced.
+C.P. proudly refuses to sit with Bill and Ann, since they are black and he is white.

 They agree to pick some people randomly from the group to vote on the issues at the end of the meeting sessions.
 C.P tries to talk to these selected to vote, but is rebuffed.
 A black reverend asks Bill if he can play gospel music at the end of each session.
 C.P. refuses, saying that if the Black people want to sing gospel music at the charrette, he should be allowed to put out his KKK items on display.
 Ann refuses, but Bill agrees.

 At one meeting, a group of black teenagers tries to destroy the KKK items, but Ann stops them and tells them to instead understand what the KKK is.
 C.P. observes.

 Bill insists Black and White people in their group sit next to each other in the cafeteria as they eat.
 He makes C.P and Ann sit together alone.
 They eat in tense silence, then she asks him if he has a boy in Murdock.
 C.P. refuses to talk about his son.
 Murdock is a facility for disabled boys, and his son has Down syndrome.

 C.P. rushes to Murdock, as his son Larry has been put in the same room with another boy who is screaming, upsetting Larry.
 C.P. demands that his son be placed in a room of his own, but the nurses say he can't afford it.
 Ann visits Larry and convinces Bernadette, who works there, to put him in his own room.